wanx-troopers/wanx-troopers.github.io/timeline.md

 2025.12.04 `sageattn_ultravico` option added to [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) supporting one of the newer [RifleX](https://github.com/thu-ml/DiT-Extrapolation)
 methods to generate videos with a greater number of frames without looping; a not so bad result has been demostrated with [Kandinsky-5](k5.md) but results with Wan did not look particularly good.

-2025.12.03 [Z-Image-Turbo](extra-tools.md#z-image-turbo) 6B image generation model introduced ealier to a great success within community has received a working ControlNet implementations in ComfyUI

 2025.12.03 Flux.2 Dev released under non-commerical license earlier on 2025.11.25 to enthusiasm of some and unhappiness of others (high VRAM usage, long generations) has received a ControlNet [model](https://huggingface.co/alibaba-pai/FLUX.2-dev-Fun-Controlnet-Union); status of integration into ComfyUI unknown